csound-flossmanual/csound-floss/book/12-e-csound-on-android.md

 Installing the App
 ------------------

-There are two ways to install the Csound6 app.
+There are two ways to install the Csound for Android app.
 You can download it using your device, or you can download it to a computer and transfer it to your device.
 These methods are presented below.

 ### Preparing Your Device

-Using the *Csound6 app* is similar to using an application on a regular computer.
-You need to be able to browse the file system, and you need to be able to edit *csd* files.
+Using the *Csound for Android app* is similar to using an application on a regular computer.
+You need to be able to browse the file system.

 There are a number of free and paid apps that give users the ability to browse the Linux file system that exists on all Android devices.
 If you